 Start a whitelist campaign

-The first way of countering negative ROI is to use whitelists.
+The first way to counter negative ROI is to use whitelists.
 You have three potential choices.

 1. Create a whitelist of your own

-Look at the data and identify the best placements that convert and create a new whitelist campaign with only specific traffic segments.
+Look at the data and identify the best placements to convert and create a new whitelist campaign with only specific traffic segments.
 You can easily do it using the Scaleo affiliate marketing software.